benformosa/pac-test/README.md

 ## Proxy Bypass list file format

-`pblparser.py` attempts to simulate the behaviour of Internet Explorer, asndocumented in Microsoft's Internet Explorer 5 Resource Kit: [Working with Proxy Servers](https://technet.microsoft.com/en-us/library/cc939852.aspx#EBAA)
+`pblparser.py` attempts to simulate the behaviour of Internet Explorer, as documented in Microsoft's Internet Explorer 5 Resource Kit: [Working with Proxy Servers](https://technet.microsoft.com/en-us/library/cc939852.aspx#EBAA)

 * A Proxy Bypass list file is made up of one or more Proxy Bypass entries, separated by semicolons (`;`).
 * A Proxy Bypass entry is a hostname or IP address